seespace/inair-documentation/Getting Started/1. Build your first app/3_Build_A_Simple_Gallery.md

 In order for the `UIImageView` to display an image, we need to have a photo named **photo1.jpg** in our **res/drawable** folder that matches the name in the property `ui:src="@drawable/photo1"`.
 Save the following pictures to your **res/drawable** folder: [photo1](http://inair.tv/wp-content/uploads/shared/photo1.jpg), [photo2](http://inair.tv/wp-content/uploads/shared/photo2.jpg), [photo3](http://inair.tv/wp-content/uploads/shared/photo3.jpg), [photo4](http://inair.tv/wp-content/uploads/shared/photo4.jpg), [photo5](http://inair.tv/wp-content/uploads/shared/photo5.jpg),

+Now run your application again, you would get something like this.